jagreehal/stencil-boilerplate/README.md

-# Boilerplate for Stencil Apps with Storybook
+# Boilerplate for Stencil Apps with Tailwind and Storybook

-git clone and go!